monchopena/bdunk/_posts/2017-02-28-openresty-install.markdown

-Date: 28 Feb 2017
+---
+layout: post
+title:  "OpenResty: How to install"
+date:   2017-02-28 00:00:00 +0200
-Categories: systems
+categories: systems
-Summary: Firsts steps to work with OpenResty
+summary: Firsts steps to work with OpenResty
-Read more: Show me more

-# OpenResty: How to install
+---

 I like [Lua][lua] and I like [Nginx][nginx] then is normal to try [OpenResty][openresty].